-V.2 Hercules I/O nodes scalability
+5.2 Hercules I/O nodes scalability

 The next phase in the evaluation process is the measurement of the performance difference between Azure Storage and Hercules using different configurations.
 Also, we evaluate how Hercules scales its performance as the number of deployed I/O nodes increases.
-Based on the preliminary nature of this evaluation, our budget was limited to VMs running with a maximum number of 25 cores in total.
 After some quick bandwidth evaluation cases (results showed in Table 1), we selected D1 and D2 instances as the best performers in network bandwidth per core ratio.
-D1 instances achieve a peak performance of 60 MB/s using one core while D2 tops at around 115 MB/s with two cores, managing to reach almost the best possible performance of the available Gigabit virtual network interface.
-This is 2x the bandwidth available per core compared with
+D1 instances achieve a peak performance of 60 MB/s using one core while D2 tops at around 115 MB/s with two cores, managing to reach almost the best possible

-1Bandwidth measured experimentally using iperf tool between two VMs of the same instance type in the same region.
+1 Bandwidth measured experimentally using iperf tool between two VMs of the same instance type in the same region.